-This is a strong twiner -- in fact one of the most vigorous climbers -- and can grow up to 20 meters high... up to 8 meters per year, forming dense leaf mats with overhanging / cascading or trailing shoots.
-As stem development is considerable, overgrowth on downpipes, lightning conductors, etc.. must be avoided at all costs, similar to the wisteria.
+This is a strong twiner -- one of the most vigorous climbers -- and can grow up to 20 meters high, up to 8 meters per year, forming dense leaf mats with overhanging / cascading / trailing shoots.
+As stem development is considerable, overgrowth on downpipes, lightning conductors, etc.. must be avoided at all costs (similar to wisteria).
 The trunk quickly becomes very thick.
-When planted together with other climbers, it will quickly and strongly displace other plants.
-New shoots from March / April.
-With enough water and mild weather (and/or in a protected position), the foliage will last until November.
-Flowering is continuous from July to September, the fruits are rare.
+When planted together with other climbers, it will quickly displace other plants.
+New shoots starting March / April.
+With enough water and mild weather (and/or in a protected location), its foliage will last until November.
+Flowering is continuous from July to September; fruits are rare.
 Vigorous pruning towards the end of winter usually benefits the silver lace vine.
-Silver lace vine should be planted only in areas which provide adequate space for its vigorous growth habit.
+Plant this vine only in areas which provide adequate space for its vigorous growth habit.

 Silver lace vine needs sturdy and rigid rod-like growth supports designed for the anticipated plant height and width.
-Lightning conductors, downpipes, eave gutters, and the like should not be reached by the plants, so growth supports should have a distance of at least 1.5 m to all such building structures-- to the side as well as to the top.
+Lightning conductors, downpipes, eave gutters, and the like should not be reachable by the plant, so keep a distance (horizontally and vertically) of at least 1.5 m between climbing aids and such building elements.
 Follow the 'parallel trunk/stem guidance' as described for wisteria; shoots will need to be unwound from trellis rope.
 For suitable rope systems, see below.
-Use only a heavy / massive trellis system, or when planting in a pot: an easy basic, basic-s, or medium system.
+Use only a heavy / massive wire rope system, or when planting in a container: an easy basic, basic-s, or medium trellis.

-Here some details to flowers, stems / trunks, pruning, and also possible structural damage.
-For preventing damage, silver lace vine should be guided parallel to wire ropes, as described for wisteria.
+Here a closer look at the flowers, stems / trunks, and pruning... and also some examples of structural damage that fleece vine can cause.
+For preventing damage, this vine should be guided parallel to wire ropes, as described for wisteria.